preactjs/preact-www/content/en/guide/v11/differences-to-react.md

 ---
-name: Differences to React
+title: Differences to React
-permalink: '/guide/differences-to-react'
-description: 'What are the differences between Preact and React.
-This document describes them in detail'
+description: What are the differences between Preact and React.
+This document describes them in detail
 ---

 # Differences to React